 Meet the Foxes

-Red foxes are omnivorous with an emphasis on carnivory.
+Red foxes and arctic foxes are omnivorous with an emphasis on carnivory.
 In most parts of Alaska, small rodents such as voles and lemmings are the most important year-round prey.
 Other food items include grouse, ptarmigan, squirrels, snowshoe hares, salmon, carrion, and berries, but this list is far from exhaustive.
 Foxes cache excess food when the hunting is good.

 ← back to All Animals